Azure/devops-governance/DEPLOY.md

 - **Required Permissions on AD**
   - Directory Role: [Azure AD Provider on Terraform](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration#method-1-directory-roles-recommended) recommends assigning the `Global Administrator` role to the security principal (user or service) in order to manage users, groups and applications.

-  - API Permissions: if instead of using a role, you can also add the grant access to the following permissions:
+  - API Permissions: if instead of using a role, you can also add the grant access to the following permissions for **_Azure Active Directory Graph API_**, _not_ the Microsoft Graph API:
     - `Application.ReadWrite.All`
     - `Directory.ReadWrite.All`

+    See [Terraform documentation](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration#method-1-directory-roles-recommended) on configuring service principals for full instructions.

 ### 4) Azure DevOps Organization